 Croagh Patrick Pilgrimage, Ireland

-Located in Co Mayo in the west of Ireland, Croagh Patrick is one of the most important pilgrimage sites and best things to do in Ireland.
+Located in Co Mayo in the west of Ireland, Croagh Patrick is one of the most important pilgrimages in Ireland and, many some, one of their favorite things to do in Ireland.
 Croagh Patrick is a 764 metre tall mountain that overlooks Clew Bay and is considered the holiest mountain in the country with countless visitors climbing the mountain in honour of Saint Patrick, the Irish patron saint whom Croagh Patrick is named after.

 Nicknamed ‘The Reek’, the pilgrimage to the top of Croagh Patrick dates back over 5,000 years to the Stone Age.
 It was also popular in Pagan times as a place to celebrate the new harvest and it was at the top of this mountain where Saint Patrick is said to have fasted for 40 days in 441 AD.

 Today the most popular time to climb the mountain is the last Sunday in July, known as “Reek Sunday”.
 We’ve made the pilgrimage a number of times, joining around 25,000 other people on the relatively difficult trek up the mountain.
 People make the journey for any number of reasons: religious, spiritual or even simply for exercise and to witness the beauty of the surrounding area.

 Some pilgrims even climb barefoot as an act of penance.
 On a clear day, the views of Clew Bay from the summit of the mountain are spectacular.
 We’ve been lucky to experience the climb in good weather (at times a rare occurrence in Ireland!) and the views are some of the best in the world.